Updated June 4, 2026

 That said, here is a rough picture of how much youtube pays for 1 million subscribers when accompanied by reasonable engagement:

-- 1M subscribers, gaming niche: $5,000–$20,000/month from ads
+- 1M subscribers, gaming niche: $5,000 to $20,000/month from ads

-- 1M subscribers, tech niche: $15,000–$50,000/month from ads
+- 1M subscribers, tech niche: $15,000 to $50,000/month from ads

-- 1M subscribers, finance niche: $30,000–$100,000+/month from ads
+- 1M subscribers, finance niche: $30,000 to $100,000+/month from ads

 How much does a youtuber make with 1 million subscribers also depends massively on upload frequency, audience retention, and the sponsorship market.
-The ad revenue estimate above is the floor — sponsorships, affiliate deals, and products are where full time creators actually build wealth.
+The ad revenue estimate above is the floor, sponsorships, affiliate deals, and products are where full time creators actually build wealth.

 Subscribers vs. Views: The Real Money Conversation